near/docs/docs/3.tutorials/auction/1-basic.md

 - The contract then returns a `Promise` that will transfer NEAR of the amount `last_bid` to the `last_bidder`.

+---

 ## Viewing the contract state

-We also implement "view methods" into this contract; this allows the user to view the data stored on the contract.
+The contract also implements "view methods"; this allows the user to view the data stored on the contract.
 View methods don't require any gas but cannot change the state of the contract.
-We know it is a view method since it takes an immutable reference to self (&self).
+View methods take an immutable reference to self (&self).
 An example use case here is being able to view, in the frontend, what the highest bid amount was so we make sure that we place a higher bet.

 <Tabs groupId="code-tabs">